 He glues them onto the decks or inside his sailing canoes—wherever they’re needed to hold supplies in place or hold flotation inside the hull.
-The pad eyes are easy to make and are amazingly strong.
+The eye pads are easy to make and amazingly strong.

 Hugh starts with simple cup-shaped molds about 3/16″ deep by 1& 1/4″ wide by 2″ long.
 (He employs several molds to make the process more efficient.)
 In the version shown in the photos, he applies one layer of 5.8 oz carbon fiber fabric, wet out with 105 Epoxy Resin®/207 Special Clear Hardener™ into the molds and allows them to cure.

 Next, Hugh releases the molded carbon fiber cups and drills two 1/8″ diameter holes about an inch apart, centered and parallel to the 2″ length.
 He cuts 3& 1/2″ lengths of 1/8″ nylon line and applies a couple of wraps of narrow electricians tape about 1/2″ in from each end.
 He feeds the lines through the drilled holes from the molded side of the cup until the tape touches the cup.
 He then frays the line ends in preparation for gluing.
 This results in something similar in appearance to a couple of cotton balls.

 After wetting out the frayed nylon fibers with 105/205, he glues the line ends and fills the cups with the same epoxy thickened with 403 Microfibers.
 Before cure, he places them onto heavy, clear plastic film.
 While applying the glue, he tries to keep the frayed ends splayed out uniformly in all directions.
 When the cups have cured, Hugh removes them from the plastic and sands the bottom in preparation for gluing them onto his boats.